solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 (γλῶσσα = Zunge = "Tongue".)

 Rounded, tongue-like lobes constructing colonies.
 The cuticle is composed of hexagonal panels.
-Pores in the recessed furrows and round, recessed nests [?]; no trace of
+Pores in the recessed furrows and round, recessed furrows; no trace of radiating ribs as with the Uranidae.
+Without question belonging to the sponges.

 ...